New Coke: Development

 Coca-Cola's senior executives commissioned a secret project headed by marketing vice president Sergio Zyman and Coca-Cola USA president Brian Dyson to create a new flavor for Coke.
 This project was named "Project Kansas", from a photo of Kansas journalist William Allen White drinking a Coke; the image had been used extensively in Coca-Cola advertising and hung on several executives' walls.

 The sweeter cola overwhelmingly beat both regular Coke and Pepsi in taste tests, surveys, and focus groups.
 The southeastern United States, one of Coca-Cola's strongest and most reliable markets, narrowly preferred the new flavor; this preference widened once the testers revealed the new taste was also a Coca-Cola product.
 One bottling company threatened to sue the company if it did not put the drink on the market.

-Asked if they would buy and drink the product if it were Coca-Cola, most testers said they would, although said it would take some getting used to.
-About 10–12 percent of testers felt angry and alienated at the thought, and said they might stop drinking Coke.
-Their presence in focus groups tended to negatively skew results as they exerted indirect peer pressure on other participants.
+Asked if they would buy and drink the product if it were Coca-Cola, most testers said they would, although it would take a while for them to get used to it.
+About 10-12 percent of testers felt angry and alienated at the thought and said they might stop drinking Coke.
+Their presence in focus groups tended to negatively skew results as they exerted indirect peer-pressure on other participants.

 The surveys, which were given more significance by standard marketing procedures of the era, were less negative than the taste tests and were key in convincing management to change the formula in 1985, to coincide with the drink's centenary.
 However, the groups had provided a clue as to how the change would play out in the public, a finding the company downplayed.
 Management rejected an idea to make and sell the new flavor as a separate variety of Coca-Cola.
-The company's bottlers were already complaining about absorbing other recent additions into the product line since 1982, after the introduction of Diet Coke; Cherry Coke was launched nationally nearly concurrently with New Coke during 1985.
-Many bottling companies had sued over the company's syrup pricing policies.
+The company's bottlers had already been complaining about absorbing other additions into the product line following the introduction of Diet Coke in 1982; Cherry Coke was launched nationally, almost simultaneously with New Coke during 1985.
+Many bottling companies had sued the company over syrup pricing policies.
 A new variety of Coke in competition with the main variety could also have cannibalized Coke's sales and increased the proportion of Pepsi drinkers relative to Coke drinkers.
 Early in his career with Coca-Cola, Goizueta had been in charge of the Bahamas subsidiary.
-He had improved sales by tweaking the drink's flavor slightly, and so was receptive to the idea that changing the flavor of Coke could boost profits.
+He had improved sales by tweaking the drink's flavor slightly and so was receptive to the idea that changing the flavor of Coke could boost profits.
 He believed it would be "New Coke or no Coke", and that the change must take place openly.
 He insisted that the containers carry the "New!" label, which gave the drink its popular name.